dlepaux/allegro-youtube-bpm-extension/README.md

 <br>

-This extension is available on Chrome, Firefox and Opera.
+This extension is available on (dev mode) Chrome, Firefox and Opera.
 It permit to analyse and detect BPM on youtube music video !
 Results are stored in the extension memory and showed in every visible title !

 ## <a name="installation"></a> Installation